bgoodtimes/Crafty/README.md

 Started as a standalone port of the `craft` tool from the **xitools** suite by lin; grew into its own thing.
 For [Ashita v4](https://www.ashitaxi.com/) on Final Fantasy XI / HorizonXI.
-(Renamed from "crafty" in 3.0 — see the CHANGELOG.)

 `synthex` is a crafting skill tracker and recipe list:
 - tracks your crafting skill levels as you gain skillups (it reads them from